-Artist Alaa Abu Asad does ongoing research on unwanted species, mainly known as invasive species.
+Artist Alaa Abu Asad practice is based around research on unwanted species, mainly known as invasive species.
 The research traces the violent, xenophobic speech used to describe the Japanese knotweed and its parallel plants in the language often used to describe human migrants—a language that reveals the current human condition.
-It also imagines alternative ways of living with these species via raising questions about (mass) production ethics and (exploitative) forms of economy.
+It also imagines alternative ways of living with these species by raising questions about mass production ethics and exploitative forms of economy.

-The plant is edible and used in homemade remedies for lyme and other diseases.
+Japanese Knotweed is edible and used in homemade remedies for lyme and other diseases.
 Its leaves, after being dried, are tea-drinkable.
-Its stems can grow up to 3 metres high fully covered with big green leaves, and in late summer / early autumn they turn into clusters of white flowers.
-The JK blossom attracts a lot of bees and other insects right before their winter dormant sleep.
+Its stems can grow up to 3 metres high fully covered with big green leaves, and in late summer / early autumn, they turn into clusters of white flowers.
+The knotweed's blossom attracts bees and other insects right before their winter dormant sleep.
 In winter, the plant dries out and dies, and its green stems transform into reddish hollow light bamboo-like sticks.

 Information submitted by the maker and edited by the Future Materials Bank.